unRob/milpa/README.md

 ## Concepts

+**Commands** are bash scripts or executables written in your language of choice, and their corresponding specs.
+Get the full story with [milpa help docs milpa command](/.milpa/docs/milpa/command/index.md)

-Commands are grouped into one or more "**repos**".
+Commands are grouped into one or more **repos**.
 These are folders that contain a `.milpa` folder within.
 Check out [`milpa help docs milpa repo`](/.milpa/docs/milpa/repo/index.md) for more details about repos.

-Your milpa repos will contain **commands** and their corresponding specs, among other things.
-These can be executables written in whatever language you want, or bash shell scripts.
-Get the full story with [milpa help docs milpa command](/.milpa/docs/milpa/command/index.md)

 ## Enough words, show me some code